Drafting a policy

 - The policy should either require deposit of relevant work in the institutional repository, or require making relevant work available to the institution for deposit.

 - The waiver option should apply only to the grant of rights, not to deposit in the repository.
 (More under waivers below.)

 - The policy needn't require faculty to make deposits themselves.
 The deposits may be made by others (such as student workers) on behalf of faculty, provided that faculty make the appropriate versions of their articles available for deposit.
 For simplicity in what follows, we will refer to depositors as faculty, but will mean to include others acting on behalf of faculty.

-- The policy should specify that the deposited version should be the final version of the author's peer-reviewed manuscript.
+- The policy should specify that the deposited version should be the final version of the author's peer-reviewed manuscript, sometimes called the accepted author manuscript (AAM).
 This version contains the text approved by peer review.
 It should also include all the charts, graphics, and illustrations which the author has permission to deposit.
-It may include post-review copy-editing done collaboratively between author and journal.
+It should include post-review copy-editing done collaboratively between author and journal.
 It need not include any post-review copy editing done unilaterally by the journal, the journal's pagination, or the journal's look and feel.

 - If the publisher consents, then the institution should deposit the published version of an article to complement the final version of the author's peer-reviewed manuscript already on deposit.

 - This could be mentioned in the policy itself or simply made an implementation practice.